world1dan/Mail0/README.md

 ### Update the PostgreSQL database accordingly

-Drizzle will apply the schema migrations set in the .env
+Drizzle will apply the schema migrations set in `.env`

 ```bash
 pnpm db:push